irinagain/irinagain.github.io/index.md

 ### NEWS:

+* **August 2022:** A new manuscript with Hee Cheol Chung and Yang Ni on *"Sparse semiparametric discriminant analysis for high-dimensional zero-inflated data"* is now available on [arXiv](https://arxiv.org/abs/2208.03734).

 * **August 2022:** A new manuscript with Dongbang Yuan, Yunfeng Zhang, Shuai Guo and [Wenyi Wang](https://odin.mdacc.tmc.edu/~wwang7/) on *"Exponential canonical correlation analysis with orthogonal variation"* is now available on [arXiv](https://arxiv.org/abs/2208.00048).
 [R code](https://github.com/IrinaStatsLab/ECCA) to reproduce the results.

 * **June 2022:** A new manuscript with [Sangyoon Yi](https://people.tamu.edu/~sangyoon0704/) and [Raymond Wong](https://raymondkww.github.io) on *"Hierarchical nuclear norm penalization for multi-view data"* is now available on [arXiv](https://arxiv.org/abs/2206.12891).
 [R code](http://github.com/sangyoonstat/HNN paper) to reproduce the results.